This is another introduced disease. But this is a bit more complicated than the others as far as the causal agent goes.

 As it began killing beech in large numbers, there was a flurry of interest in it.
 Pathologists sorted out the causal agents, determined how the disease was spreading and the response of the trees, etc. But interest soon dropped because foresters initially saw this as a good thing.
 Beech is an OK lumber tree, but very abundant, and maple and birch are usually more valuable.
 In fact, the reason beech was so abundant is that it was left behind when the more valuable birch and maples were harvested preferentially.
 (That practice of taking the most valuable trees and to hell with the rest is called high-grading, and is responsible for some modern problems in forest management.)
 Here was a pathogen helping the foresters for a change!

-However, it soon became apparent that the disease was leaving behind, not stands of maple and birch, but thickts of beech sprouts.
+However, it soon became apparent that the disease was leaving behind, not stands of maple and birch, but thickets of beech sprouts.
 Beech sprouts very well when the top is killed or when a stand is salvaged.
 Some old trees survive, but they are deformed and defective.
 The important associated species become less abundant as beech sprouts dominate the understory.

 Silvicultural approaches to reducing these impacts have been tested in stands dominated by sugar maple and with similar basal area of beech and yellow birch .
 Selective harvesting of larger beech, with about 45% basal area reduction, improved overstory growth of all species, especially sugar maple and birch.
 However, beech regeneration, primarily suckers, grew quickly and remained dominant among the larger regeneration.
 The treatment did promote adequate regeneration of maple and birch, but did not control profuse regeneration of beech.
+The disease remains a substantial challenge to managing northern hardwood forests.